Is Gentrification a Smoking Gun in Police Violence?

 Based on the discoveries of this brief and initial supplemental investigation, we were confronted by the following key takeaways:

 The case for motive: Louisville Metro Government—by way of investments, developer subsidies and the concentration of budding development initiatives surrounding Jamarcus Glover’s home—has clear and vested interest in the gentrification of the historically Black, Russell neighborhood.
 Furthermore, according to Breonna Taylor’s legal team, those interests required multiple properties on the 2400 block of Elliott Ave to be vacated and subsequently demolished to make way for new development.
-As stated by USA Today’s article on this story, renderings of the proposed Elliott Wellness Center were included in their court filings.
+As stated by USA Today’s article on this story, renderings of the Elliott Wellness Center design project were included in their court filings.

 The documented use of police and other means of law enforcement to gain control over properties: It appears that Louisville Metro Government will use the tactics of police terrorism and code violations as a means of property acquisition and racial banishment in West End development.